C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-history.md

 Generally speaking, there are two ways of digital map production.
 Either the cartographer uses Geographical Information Systems (GIS).
 The main feature of GIS software is the capability of dealing with geographical data such as coordinates.
 A widely known open source software is [QGIS](https://www.qgis.org/en/site/).
 Or various kinds of non-GIS software can be adopted to create maps, in particular software which enables the cartographer to draw and design visual images, such as [LibreOfficeDraw](https://www.libreoffice.org).
 In practice, many cartographers combine these two types of software to create maps, for example using GIS software to arrange geographical data, and then improving the design of the map using non-GIS software.

 This lesson will not (and can not) give an introduction into software used to create maps.
-Those kind of introductions are already available online (https://opensourceoptions.com/qgis-tutorial-for-beginners/ and https://www.youtube.com/watch?v=Eg4_duqH5Q4).
+Those kind of introductions are already available online (see reading suggestions).
 Instead, this part of the lesson seeks to demonstrate, how historians can critically evaluate available GIS data and the maps which were created based on these data.

 As mentioned in the introduction, various repositories provide GIS data and digital maps, such as [Harvard-GIS](https://library.harvard.edu/services-tools/harvard-geospatial-library).
 Historians (and other users) can download geo-packages from these repositories and open them in QGIS, in order to analyse the content.
 Regarding digital source criticism, we should focus our analysis on the following questions: What is the origin of the data, which were used to create the data set in QGIS?
 To what extend did the creators of the data set transform the original information, in order to get these information into the QGIS data set?
 What kind of categories did the creators of the data set choose, in order to bring these information into the data set?